 It’s far from perfect, of course.
-Although the evolutionary differences between the games’ various intelligent species provides an additional layer of scientific authenticity (the Turian’s metallic plating or the Krogan’s multiple back-up organs), it’s hard to ignore the fact that the majority of these races are roughly 6-feet tall, bipedal creatures.
-While the sultry, all-female Asari specifically come across as little more than a male fantasy, rather than a plausible alien race.
+Although the evolutionary differences between the games’ various intelligent species provide an additional layer of scientific authenticity (the Turian’s metallic plating or the Krogan’s multiple backup organs), it’s hard to ignore the fact that the majority of these races are roughly 6-feet tall, bipedal creatures.
+While the sultry, all-female Asari specifically comes across as little more than a male fantasy, rather than a plausible alien race.

 Even so, Mass Effect offers what I think is a more realistic depiction of alien life in a universe that subscribes to the established laws of physics and, though perhaps less creative in the designs of these species, is just as capable as Star Wars of capturing the player’s imagination and evoking that sense of the mysteriousness of space.

 At this point, I should mention it isn’t just Mass Effect’s, in my mind, superior approach to the science of science fiction that initially won me over.
 Although the finale of the original trilogy is a bit anti-climactic, I also feel Mass Effect trumps Star Wars in terms of its storytelling too.
 A slightly more controversial argument perhaps, but hear me out.